BILL OF LADING Strategies to Protect Your CompanyPosted On 23th August 2015

 The freight world has been moving rapidly away from the regulated environment of the 1970s.
 Still with us are such relics of regulation such as carrier tariffs and the NMFC product classification system.
 Today we have large discounts from the posted tariff prices, but in the past everything used to move AT TARIFF, discounts were illegal and the common carrier sales reps would throw all kinds of goodies – the best ballgame tickets, etc. to those who made the carrier selections.
 Carriers would also compete on the basis of service and lower transit times; they just were not allowed to compete via the price mechanism.

 A key strategy derives from the maxim “Know your freight.”
-As the shipper or the freight payor you have the primary and legal responsibility to know the correct NMFC# of each product you ship, its corresponding density, and its corresponding class.
-Any failure on your part to properly list these descriptions correctly makes the all parties to the shipment liable not just for extra charges, but for any and all consequences stemming from that failure.
-Of course if you handle hazardous shipments your liability for such negligence skyrockets but it also rises to an unacceptable level under many other circumstances.
+As the shipper or the freight payor, you have the primary and legal responsibility to know the correct NMFC number of each product you ship, its corresponding density, and its corresponding class.
+Any failure on your part to properly list these descriptions correctly makes all parties to the shipment liable not just for extra charges, but for any and all consequences stemming from that failure.
+Of course, if you handle hazardous shipments your liability for such negligence skyrockets but it also rises to an unacceptable level under many other circumstances.

-Ideally you will have the weights and measures of each product in an online catalogue or Product Catalog, where, in case of a challenge by an inspection from a carrier, you can point them to the catalogue or print it out.
-FreightRun.com has such Product Catalog and once you log in it would be a great idea to invest some time and put all your products in there, with their corresponding NMFC number and density.
+Ideally, you will have the weights and measurements of each product in an online catalog or Product Catalog, where, in case of a challenge by an inspection from a carrier, you can point them to the catalog or print it out.
+FreightRun.com has such a Product Catalog and once you log in it would be a great idea to invest some time and put all your products in there, with their corresponding NMFC number and density.
 You can then create BOLs automatically for online shipping quickly.
 Even if you are using the automated LTL or online full truckload (FTL) pricing, your online Product Catalog will come in handy to create those BOLs as well.

-On the Bill of Lading, it would be wise to use weights that you have actually weighed on a certified scale, great idea to print out the receipt and attached to the signed by driver BOL.
-Don't forget tonote on the BOL the outside dimensions of the package you are shipping.
+On the Bill of Lading, it would be wise to use weights that you have actually weighed on a certified scale, great idea to print out the receipt and attach it to the signed by driver BOL.
+Don't forget to note on the BOL the outside dimensions of the package you are shipping.

 Know your Receiver and their requirements and customize the BOL so as to protect you both.
 Use Google’s StreetView to look at the destination address and then call the receiver to check the address you have.
 Cover all the obvious stuff: is this a delivery at a residential, non-commercial location, or is this a B2B shipment and they have a truck deck high receiving dock, adjustment plate, and normal business hours?

-You must also communicate with your receiver that you, and thus they, will be charged for all and any additional charges accepted at destination.
-Receiver must be professional and refuse additional services that were not authorized by you the Freight Payor.
+You must also communicate with your receiver that you, and thus they, will be charged for all and any additional charges accepted at the destination.
+The receiver must be professional and refuse additional services that were not authorized by you the Freight Payor.